kodecocodes/english-style-guide/README.md

 When you’re discussing a 10×10 array, use the typographically correct multiplication symbol **×**, as opposed to the letter **x** or, worse, **X**.

+## Android Terms and Capitalization

+Kotlin Standard Library (when talking about the official Library)

 ## Unity Terms and Capitalization

 _Capitalize and style terms as below:_